Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 Docker compose is also a tool to run multiple containers at once.
 It is configured with a YAML file called `docker-compose.yml`.

-Bascially, docker compose will do the "create image" and "create container" steps for you.
+Basically, docker compose will do the "create image" and "create container" steps for you.

 ```yaml
 version: "3.8"  # version of docker compose